bask185/ArduinoToolchain/softwareDocumentation.md

 extern bit testMode;

 /*usage:
-	The function Light handler can be called as low priority round robin task.
-It handles all lights for you It has it's own timer in scheduler.
+- The function Light handler can be called as low priority round robin task.
+It handles all lights for you
+- It has it's own timer in scheduler.
-	The function needs startBool from basic functions to control the white light It uses the airPressureSensor to control the red light The automatic routine of the machine should set, "automaticEnabled" to turn on the green light And by setting 'blink' the orange light will blink.
+- The function needs startBool from basic functions to control the white light
+- It uses the airPressureSensor to control the red light
+- The automatic routine of the machine should set, "automaticEnabled" to turn on the green light
+- And by setting 'blink' the orange light will blink.
-	The flag testMode is used to burn the yellow light when the machine is in test testMode */
+- The flag testMode is used to burn the yellow light when the machine is in test testMode */
 ```
 To use extern or 'global' variables is often not needed and not recommended.
 They are slightly more susceptable for bugs.
 But regardless they can be handy.
-But this discussion does not belong to the scope of this chapter.
+But this discussion does not belong to the scope of this project.

 If your module is written as a class, the formatting is already partially done for you.
-As the keywords `public` and `private` do some formatting for you.
-The general description as well as a usage explanation and dependencies remain the most important informatiob.
+As the keywords `public` and `private` do some of formatting for you.
+The general description as well as a usage explanation and dependencies remain the most important information.
 Do not forget to add these in the header files.

 Complicated functions for complicated calculations and complicated tasks can always use extra comments in the source files.
-Though modules are often designed to just to be used, they may need altering on a bad day.
-If you have written some complex code at your best moment of clarity you will find yourself falling short if you do not remember how your code works and you need to look for a bug.
+Though modules are often designed to just to be used rather than to be read, they may need altering on a bad day.
+If you have written some complex code at your best moment of clarity you will find yourself falling short when you do not remember how your code works and you need to look for a bug.

 I have written code to analize the spoke patterns of spoke bicycle wheels.
 It has become an extremely complex thing and it still needs more features.
 Thankfully almost every line has comment.
 Additionally I have written a local wiki page explaining the math behind the code.
 If others need to make alterations to this, than they can because I documentated it!